davidjguru/davidjguru.github.io/_posts/2019-10-30-Random-commands-for-your-daily-life-with-drupal.md

 // Show me a summary of changes in project. git diff --summary
 ```

 ## Block Three: Diagnostic of a Drupal
+Now, I've included some useful commands to extract information quickly and to be able to interpret (or almost) the state of a drupal project.
+Some things that will be useful to know what is happening in a Drupal, to extract certain markers.

 ```bash
 // Getting quickly info by asking the configuration files in config/sync.